Rishitamamidipalli/Pharmacy-Management-System/README.md

 # Pharmacy Management System
+This is a database project which is useful to a pharmacist to manage his pharmacy.
 Pharmacy management system is used for saving time, manipulating,and working on data of Pharmacy medical products.
 This helps Pharmacists of a company to minimize time consumption, manpower, and paperwork while working on pharmacy products.
 PMS also helps to store data in a secure,organized way and for easy billing.
 * * *
 ### Table of Contents
 - [Installation](#Installation)